What we do

 If you are unable to attend PHCC meetings, or any of these consultations, please email or call us to let us know your views.
 Your views inform the responses we submit to Midlothian Council.
 We also work in close partnership with, and support, all our local community groups and organisations.

-We have meetings (11 per year) in the Lasswade Centre.
+We have 11 meetings per year, except in July, in the Lasswade Centre.
 You’ll find dates and times here.
 All of these meetings are open to the public and we invite all residents to come along and have their say.

 Elections are held every 3 years, and residents of Poltonhall and Hopefield, aged 18 or over, who are named on the electoral roll, can stand for election.